juriansluiman/groceri.es/README.md

     docker run -d --rm --name groceri.es -p 1234:80 -v $(pwd)/app:/app \
      -e FLASK_APP=app.py -e FLASK_DEBUG=1 groceri.es \
      flask run --host=0.0.0.0 --port=80

+### Database and persistency
+By default Flask uses SQLAlchemy with a database URI `sqlite:///db/app.db`.
+This creates as SQLite database in the `/app/db/` folder of the image.
+Please be aware the container should be ephemeral and removing the container will destroy all your data.

+You can persits the database storage in several ways:

+**Use a docker volume**
+Create a docker volume and mount the volume at `/app/db` so the database file will be created inside the mounted volume.

+    docker volume create groceri.es-db
+    docker run -d --name groceri.es -v groceri.es-db:/app/db -p 80:80 groceri.es

+**Use a SQL server**
+The more performant method is to create a separate container with an SQL server, for example myself and link that container to the groceri.es container.

+It is possible to change the database URI from SQLAlchemy as the URI is stored in the Config object.
+This object contains all default config variables but they can be overridden by a docker env flag:

+    docker run -d -e MY_CONFIG_KEY='my-custom-value' groceri.es

+Knowing this, it is possible to create a MySQL container, link it to the application container and change it's `SQLALCHEMY_DATABASE_URI` key with the new database server.
+The format of the URI is `dialect+driver://username:password@host:port/database`.

+    docker run -d --name groceries-db \
+        -e MYSQL_RANDOM_ROOT_PASSWORD='yes' \
+        -e MYSQL_DATABASE='groceries' \
+        -e MYSQL_USER='groceries' \
+        -e MYSQL_PASSWORD='my-random-password' \
+        mysql:8.0

+    docker run -d --name groceri.es -p 80:80 \
+        --link groceries-db
+        -e SQLALCHEMY_DATABASE_URI='mysql://groceries:my-random-password@groceries-db/groceries' \
+        groceri.es